christophrumpel/christophrumpel.github.io/_posts/2017-09-28-8-chatbot-use-cases-that-actually-work-today.md

 ## Overview

 Hopefully you already know what a chatbot is.
 Just in the case, you don't, here is a short explanation.
-My friend Marcel Mpociot likes to put it like this:
+My friend Marcel Pociot likes to put it like this:

 <blockquote>You just need to think of a chatbot as a new interface to use your application.</blockquote>

-So instead of having a website or app with information where you can look for the one thing you need, you get a chat interface that you can write or talk to.
+So instead of having a website or app with information where you can look for the one thing you need, you get a chat interface that you can write or talk to - and even have UI patterns like menus, buttons and dialogues.
 The chatbot is the service connected to this chat interface.
 It will try to help you with your needs in a conversational way.

 <img class="alignnone" style="max-width: 100%; height: auto;" alt="Telegram chat interface" src="/assets/post-images/telegram_hello.png" width="700" />